GBAB - Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust

 What is GBAB?

 GBAB is the ticker symbol for Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust, a listed mutual fund.
-Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust is a closed ended fixed income mutual fund launched by Guggenheim Partners, LLC.
-The fund is co-managed by Guggenheim Funds Investment Advisors, LLC and Guggenheim Partners Investment Management, LLC.
+The Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust is a closed-end mutual fund focusing on fixed-income investments, originally launched by Guggenheim Partners, LLC.
+Its operations are jointly managed by Guggenheim Funds Investment Advisors, LLC and Guggenheim Partners Investment Management, LLC.
 Listed on NYSE.
 GBAB is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What are GBAB's key statistics?